• Skip to primary navigation

 About Pamela Brown

-Pamela Brown, a Connecticut resident, is a 23-year journalist, founder of PMB Writing & Consulting, and author of Faithful Love, a contemporary romance novel.
-Aside from writing, she plays tennis, gardens, and spends time with her daughter and their two dogs.
+Pamela Brown of Connecticut is a 20+-year journalist and founder of PMB Writing & Consulting.
+She enjoys writing about topics that help others, and is the author of Faithful Love, a contemporary romance-adventure novel.
+She enjoys playing tennis, gardening, drawing and spending time with her daughter, Alexis, and her two dogs.

 Primary Sidebar